Beliavsky/Fortran-code-on-GitHub/README.md

 [qfyaml](https://github.com/yantosca/qfyaml): quick Fortran YAML parser, by Bob Yantosca

+[readbyte](https://github.com/obreschkow/readbyte): simple routine to read individual bytes and 4/8-byte reals and integers from any file, by Danail Obreschkow

 [Return of JSON for Fortran (rojff)](https://github.com/everythingfunctional/rojff): with an interface inspired by [jsonff](https://gitlab.com/everythingfunctional/jsonff), the data semantics and parser are redesigned to allow for high performance, by Brad Richardson and kmorris

 [rsfio](https://github.com/pkgpl/rsfio): [RSF file](https://reproducibility.org/wiki/Guide_to_RSF_file_format) input/output module, by Wansoo Ha, independent from [Madagascar](https://reproducibility.org/wiki/Main_Page).
 It can be used to read and write integer and single precision real and complex data in up to 9 dimensions, with a separate header text file.